-I’m sitting here, staring at my screen, trying to figure out how to tell you that these little bites are the closest I’ve come to finding a replica of Chick-fil-a’s chicken nuggets.
-I didn’t want to title them as such, because they are not the exact recipe.
-Plus, I definitely do not want to infringe on any copyrights.
-Regardless, these are very close and I am extremely excited to know that leftovers are still in my freezer, ready to be enjoyed at a moment’s notice.
+I’m sitting here, staring at my screen, trying to figure out how to tell you that these little bites are the closest I’ve come to finding a replica of Chick-fil-A’s chicken nuggets.
+These are very close and I am extremely excited to know that leftovers are still in my freezer, ready to be enjoyed at a moment’s notice.

-Again, I will not say that this is the exact recipe from Chick-fil-a, because it’s not.
-But, if you want something similar…sweet, peppery and crispy…then look no further.
 Some people might try to tell you that you need to soak the chicken in pickle juice, first.
-While that may be true regarding Chick-fil-a’s chicken sandwich, it is not true of their nuggets.
+While that may be true regarding Chick-fil-A’s chicken sandwich, it is not true of their nuggets.
 The real secret here is the powdered sugar in the coating.
 Yum, yum!

 This recipe makes a large amount since I doubled it from the original source.
 In my world, I don’t fry things often.
 So, if I’m going to make such a mess, then I plan to fry up extras to store in the freezer for future, quick weeknight meals or lunches.
 Just don’t plan on eating with your family the night that you make these, because while you are standing at the stove frying up the entire batch, they will be picking off the finished product, licking their fingers and filling themselves up without you.
 So, you might as well just pick at them right then, too!
 If you do not desire to have leftovers, then halve the recipe below and get ready to regret your decision.